 Applying certain makeup items can aggravate the skin’s oiling condition.
-Makeup can block pores and make your skin dry which further results into oil production.
+Makeup can block pores and make your skin dry, which further results in oil production.

-Always use the makeup products that are best suited for oily skin type especially if you wear makeup regularly.
+Always use the makeup products that are best suited for the oily skin type, especially if you wear makeup regularly.
 Cut off the makeup items that make your skin look more oily.

 Also, never leave the makeup on your face overnight.
 Wash your face by gently massaging your skin to remove all the chemicals.
 Put some moisturizer on the skin afterward.